OpenNebula/addon-lxcone/README.md

 This addon gives Opennebula the posibility to manage LXC containers.
 It includes virtualization and monitoring drivers.

+This is the readme for the current development version.
+If you're looking for one of the stable releases, check the [releases] (https://github.com/OpenNebula/addon-lxcone/releases) at the top of this page.

 ## Features

 This addon has the following capabilities: